BikeshR/project-game/README.md

 - Added checksum of the 'current' numbers
 - Made the sum only equal to the selected numbers
 - Made a check for two outside numbers to be equal
--
-- Need to make the sum equal only the selected numbers
-- Need to check if the two outside numbers are equal

 ## Things to keep in mind
 Make sure that your code and files are: